opennorth/represent-boundaries/README.md

 Install the package:

-    python setup.py install
+    pip install represent-boundaries

-Add `boundaries` to INSTALLED_APPS in your settings.py.
+Add the following to `INSTALLED_APPS` in your `settings.py`:

+    'boundaries',

-Add the following to your urls.py:
+Add the following to your `urls.py`:

     (r'', include('boundaries.urls')),

-Run `python manage.py syncdb` (or `migrate` if you use South).
+Run:

+    python manage.py syncdb

 ## Adding data

-By default, shapefiles are expected to be in subdirectories of [project_dir]/data/shapefiles, though this can be configured via the `BOUNDARIES_SHAPEFILES_DIR` setting.
+Shapefiles are loaded from `BOUNDARIES_SHAPEFILES_DIR`, which defaults to `./data/shapefiles`.
+This directory contains a directory tree of shapefiles and definition files named `definition.py` or `definitions.py`.
+Definition files register "boundary sets," .

-To load data, run
+To load data, run:

     python manage.py loadshapefiles

 This command loads every file for which it can find a definition.
-It looks for definitions in files ending with `definition.py` or `definitions.py` in `BOUNDARIES_SHAPEFILE_DIR` or its subdirectories.

 See the sample definition in [definition.example.py](http://github.com/rhymeswithcycle/represent-boundaries/blob/master/definition.example.py).

-Note that it's a good idea to keep DEBUG off during this process or Django will try to remember every SQL command.
+Note that it's a good idea to keep `DEBUG` off during this process or Django will try to remember every SQL command.

 ## API starting point